phalcon/documentation/docs/tutorial-vokuro.md

 - User Permissions
 - User management

+!!! info "NOTE"

-> **NOTE**: You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
+    You can use Vökuró as a starting point for your application and enhance it further to meet your needs.
 By no means this is a perfect application and it does not fit all needs.

-{: .alert .alert-info }
+!!! warning "NOTE"

-> **NOTE**: This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern. (see References at the end of this tutorial)
+    This tutorial assumes that you are familiar with the concepts of the Model View Controller design pattern. (see References at the end of this tutorial)

-{: .alert .alert-warning }
+!!! warning "NOTE"

-> **NOTE**: Note the code below has been formatted to increase readability {: .alert .alert-warning }
+    Note the code below has been formatted to increase readability

 ## Installation
 ### Downloading